Get access to everything we publish when you sign up for Outside+.

 Easy Pose can be calming and relaxing, if comfortable.
 It improves postural awareness, creates a foundation for meditation practices, and can help manage stress.
 When done in a relaxed manner, this pose activates the relaxation response (parasympathetic nervous system) and deactivates the stress response (sympathetic nervous system) Easy Pose may also help lower or regulate blood pressure.
 Holding it strengthens core muscles (including abdominals and muscles supporting your spine), and stretches your groin and inner thighs (adductors).

 Easy Pose: Step-by-Step Instructions

-You can sit in this position for any length of time, but if you practice this pose regularly, be sure to alternate the cross of the legs.
-A good rule of thumb: On even-numbered days, cross the right shin in front of the left, and on odd-numbered days, do the opposite.
-Alternately, you can divide the practice time in half, and spend the first half with your right leg forward, and the second half with the left leg forward.
+- You can sit in this position for any length of time, but be sure to alternate the cross of the legs.
+A good rule of thumb: On even-numbered days, cross the right shin in front of the left.
+On odd-numbered days, do the opposite.
+Alternately, you can divide the practice time in half.
+Spend the first half with your right leg forward, and the second half with the left leg forward.